-Sampling Frequency Justification: The department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling Frequency Justification: The department has determined that previously established sampling and reporting frequency was not sufficient to characterize the facility's effluent and be protective of water quality, therefore sampling and reporting frequency was increased to monthly.
+Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)7.C.

-Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour composite sample.
-Grab samples, however, must be collected for pH, E. coli, TRC, and Dissolved Oxygen, in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, Ammonia, BOD5 and TSS collected for lagoons may be grab samples.
+Grab samples must be collected for pH and E. coli in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.